-1. The Contractor is responsible for adequately documenting in photos the existing condition of the premises, to include external road surfaces, curbing and landscaped areas, specifically the cleanliness of areas.
-Any damage to the premises which is found after construction and is not so
+The Contractor is responsible for adequately documenting in photos the existing condition of the premises, to include external road surfaces, curbing and landscaped areas, specifically the cleanliness of areas.
+Any damage to the premises which is found after construction and is not so documented will be the responsibility of the Contractor to repair or replace.

-- K. Discrepancies in the Documents - 1.
-The Contractor shall bring any discrepancies between any portions of the drawings and specifications to the attention of the Owner and the Consultant in writing.
+K. Discrepancies in the Documents

+1. The Contractor shall bring any discrepancies between any portions of the drawings and specifications to the attention of the Owner and the Consultant in writing.
 The Owner and Consultant shall review the discrepancy and clarify the intent desired in the Contract Documents.
 Unless specifically directed otherwise, the Contractor shall be obligated to provide the greater quantity or quality without any change in contract sum or time.